My Philly Cranksgiving Winning Strategy

 Supplemental info, including links to the entire 2017 manifest

 BIG UPDATE Competitors can get groceries weighed in at the finish point, get weights noted on their manifests, then go back out for more groceries and receipts.
-When multiple trips are done, all trips must be done by the deadline that in 2024 is 4 PM.
+When multiple trips are done, all trips must be done by the deadline that in 2025 is announced as historically unusually early 2 PM.

-UPDATE in eve of "race day" 2024: I am planning on using an Aventon Mataro track bike, without the pizza rack that I previously used.
-My only cargo carrying equipment will be a "big boxy backpack" "Caviar Bag".
-News for 2024 is that there is a store (Grocery Outlet) only 1 block from the new-for-2024 finish point (Philabundance warehouse 302 W. Berks Street).
-I am planning on moving tonnage as quickly as I can with such a lightweight setup without score multiplier, and I hope someone can dethrone me in 2024 from my 5-time defending championship.
+There is a store (Grocery Outlet) only 1 block from the new-for-2024 finish point (Philabundance warehouse, 302 W. Berks Street).
+I plan to move tonnage as quickly as I can with a fixie track bike without score multiplier, and I hoped someone would dethrone me in 2024.

-My freight hauling ability has history going back to 2015 with my 2016, 2017 and 2022 winning bikes being souped-up (slick tires, latex inner tubes, no front derailleur) cheap heavy 26 inch bikes, although in 2019 and 2021 I won by using a track bike *with an added pizza rack* and a big backpack.
+My freight hauling ability has history going back to 2015 with my 2016, 2017 and 2022 winning bikes being souped-up (slick tires, latex inner tubes, no front derailleur) cheap heavy 26 inch bikes, and in 2019 and 2021 I won by using a track bike with an added pizza rack, a big backpack, and latex inner tubes.

 For 2022, I used a cheap mountain bike, with 26x2.0 tires (my usual slick / semi slick) with Vittoria pink latex inner tubes, and a pizza rack that I used for carrying a large backpack (a "Caviar bag"), strapped onto the pizza rack with a used inner tube.
 I loaded my "Caviar bag" with 80-89 pounds of mostly or entirely canned goods on four trips.
 On my first trip, I took on most of my weight at the Trader Joes at 1324 Arch after making small purchases at 4 other stores, then rode less than 1.5 miles to the finish point.
 In my following three trips, I took on weight at mainly or exclusively at one of the two Acmes closest to the finish point.